 We would like to recommend that guidance to all of our members could be framed in terms of supporting the therapist and organisational members to think about the situation and what’s needed.
 We should, as much as possible, accommodate the rapidly changing nature of technology and digital communications for this difficult time.

-We would encourage you to consider the following over the coming weeks:
+We would encourage you to consider the following:

-We understand that increased use of technology is not possible or suitable for all circumstances and it will be up to your organisation to decide whether you feel this aligns with your protocols and standards.
+We understand that increased use of technology has become more prevalent as social distancing continues.
+We recognise is not possible or suitable for all circumstances, and it will be up to your organisation to decide how to manage ongoing remote working and social distancing in line with government guidance.
 As per UKCP’s recent guidance, our requirements are flexible to allow for this.
+We ask that you:

-We are updating our ‘house style’ currently so that the distinction is expressed more accurately as ‘remote’ versus ‘in-person’ when we communicate with you, especially if we intend something specific.
+We have updated our ‘house style’ so that the distinction is expressed more accurately as ‘remote’ versus ‘in-person’ when we communicate with you, especially if we intend something specific.
 This distinction will make it more clear in our communications, but still allow flexibility for you when interpreting ‘face-to-face’ within our standards.

 We recognise any of these definitions and terms may have different meanings and nuances within your work, but the goal is to ensure you have the flexibility during this time to undertake your operations effectively and safely.